Skip to main content

 4. Add your aliases here

-5. Additionally, you can send test emails in this window by select Send Test Email
+5. Additionally, you can send test emails in this window by selecting Send Test Email

 How to Use the Vitally Email Service